MathewHDYT/OneShare/_docs/notes/haskell/declaring_types_and_classes.md

 The symbol `|` is read as `or`, and the new values of the type are called `constructors`.

+The `data` mechanism functions very similarly to the `enum` in other programming languages.

 As with new types, the names of `constructors` must begin with capital letters and the same constructors cannot be used in more than one type.

 Values of new types can be used on the same way as those of built-in types.